 Maggio /May, painted by Francesco di Cossa, shows the astrological sign of the Gemelli (Twins) , The Greek Astrologist Tolemo identifying the twin stars Castor & Pollox, and the Greek Archer Apollo (twin son of Zeus, twin brother of Artemis.)

 In June we have an image of the Triumph of Mercury, his carriage pulled by black eagles, with a suspiciously lobster-like crab depicting Cancer and the constellation Orion confirmed by his death from a snake bite.
 The artist was known by the delightful name of “Maestro dagli occhi spalancati” (“master of the wide-open eyes”) which you can more or less see in the images above.

-Luckily, after the town council bought the palace in 1820 the frescoes were re-discovered, and much work was done to preserve the paintings
+Luckily, after the town council bought the palace in 1820 the frescoes were re-discovered, and much work has been done to preserve the paintings

-As can be seen below in the image for the month of July there was plenty of preservation work to do – and below that is shown a very similar group, also aiding Borso in his good works on the better preserved wall, which introduce his activities during March.
+As can be seen below in the image for the month of July there was plenty of preservation work to do – and below that is shown a very similar group, also aiding Borso (central figure) in his good works on the better-preserved wall, which introduce his activities during March.